-Under the supervised farms, cultivation of white mushrooms undertaken on artificially prepared "compost" beds.
-Well prepared, pasteurized compost works as a food source most suited for the growth of the mushrooms, keeping out other fungi and bacteria.
+Under the supervised farms, cultivation of white mushrooms is undertaken on artificially prepared "compost" beds.
+Well-prepared, pasteurized compost works as a food source most suited for the growth of the mushrooms, keeping out other fungi and bacteria.
 In the next phase, commercially prepared mushroom seeds (Mycelium spawn) are then implanted evenly in the compost mixture.

 The casing is a top-layered soil, spread over the compost-spawn bed.
 Clay, loam, peat moss, etc., can be used as casing.
-Casing helps retains moisture; prevent drying out of the underlying compost-spawn mixture and easily spread, and growth of mycelium into rhizomorphs from where small mushroom heads appear (pin-head mushroom).
+Casing helps retain moisture; prevents drying out of the underlying compost-spawn mixture and easily spreads, and growth of mycelium into rhizomorphs from where small mushroom heads appear (pin-head mushroom).
 Pin mushrooms expand and grow further into button size, soon ready for harvesting.
 Harvesting occurs in a 6-9 days cycle, lasting for 5-7 weeks.

 Button mushrooms are very low in calories.
-They offer essential protein and amino acids, sufficient levels of mineral, vitamins, and fiber.
+They offer essential protein and amino acids, sufficient levels of minerals, vitamins, and fiber.

 It carries excellent levels of selenium, copper, phosphorus, zinc, and potassium.

 100 g contain 0.318 mg or 37% RDI of copper.
-It is essential for blood cell production (hemtopoiesis), neurotransmission, and as a co-factor for oxidative enzymes.
+It is essential for blood cell production (hematopoiesis), neurotransmission, and as a co-factor for oxidative enzymes.

 100 g of buttom mushrooms carry 9.3 μg or 17% RDI of selenium.
-Selenium is co-factor nutrient for the antoxidant enzyme, glutathione peroxidase.
+Selenium is a co-factor nutrient for the antioxidant enzyme, glutathione peroxidase.
 It plays a critical role in the integrity of liver and heart tissues.